faridehebrahymy/Facial-Expression-Recognition/README.md

   <br/>
     we can use a kaggle API to access and download that dataset.

-## Usage:
+## Instructions:
 <br/>
 <br/>
-In the notebook, I  explain all the concepts, pipeline , terminology , functions which is involved in the program in a clear and concised manner.
-Even I also mention some of my insights , intuitions and observations in the project.<br/>
+In this notebook, I have tried to separate the parts from each other and explain what is happening for each part by title.<br/>
 I document almost everything  that is used in the  program.<br/>
 This notebook file is a complete wrapout  of practical exposure, understanding and theory.
 <br/>